Pretrial Release Initiative

 By the Numbers

-Number of individuals bonded out by the Pretrial Release Initiative since the program was founded in 2017
+Number of individuals supervised by the Pretrial Release Initiative last year.

 4x